top of page

 FOMC Interest Rate Changes

-The dramatic change from a seller's market to a buyer's market began when the Federal Open Market Committee (FOMC) increased interest rates to combat inflation.
-To date there have been 11 rate increases and 1 recent decrease.
-The last increase was July 26, 2023 and only decrease was 1/2% in September.
+The dramatic change from a seller's market to a buyer's market began when the Federal Open Market Committee (FOMC), a division of the Federal Reserve that sets monetary policy, increased interest rates to combat inflation.
+To date there have been 11 rate increases and 3 recent decreases.
+The net affect is a 4.25% increase over a 34-month time span.

 • .25% in March '22